mansi-m111/diabetes-risk-classification/README.md

   Visualize and summarize patient health metrics to understand their relationships and distributions.

 - **Model Building**
-  Train and compare classification algorithms (e.g., Logistic Regression, Decision Trees) to predict diabetes.
+  Train and compare classification algorithms (e.g., Logistic Regression, KNN) to predict diabetes.

 - **Performance Evaluation**
-  Evaluate model performance using accuracy, precision, recall, F1-score, and ROC-AUC.
+  Evaluate model performance using accuracy, precision, recall, and F1-score.

 - **Feature Interpretation**
   Identify which health variables most influence the likelihood of diabetes.